jeroenouw/TypescriptWorkshop/README.md

 # To install all dependencies
 npm install

+# To run/start (to skip warning/errors, please comment out the other sections)
+npm start

 ```

 To run the right part, please comment out the specific part in `src/index.ts`.